skeeto/w64devkit/README.md

 (UBSan) works perfectly under GDB.
 With both `-fsanitize=undefined` and `-fsanitize-trap`, GDB will [break precisely][break] on undefined behavior, and it does not require linking with libsanitizer.

-The kit includes a unique [`debugbreak` command][debugbreak].
-It causes all debugee processes to break in the debugger, like using Windows' F12 debugger hotkey.
-This is especially useful for console subsystem programs.

-The `vc++filt` command, unique to w64devkit, works just like `c++filt` but processes [Visual C++ name decorations][names] instead.
-It's useful when examining GCC-incompatible libraries, potentially to make some use of them anyway.

 Since the build environment is so stable and predicable, it would be great for the .zip to be reproducible, i.e. builds by different people